 Suddenly, the baby has more solid poops, less frequent (or sometimes more frequent, since some breastfed babies only go once per week!), and with a completely different color and smell!
 The poop may also include pieces of undigested foods.

 Also, go very slowly with the introduction.

-For a list of on foods to give your baby and what to avoid, read this post.
-The list includes foods that will soften your baby’s poop and also which foods can make te constipation worse.
+For a list of foods to give your baby and what to avoid, read this post.
+The list includes foods that will soften your baby’s poop and also which foods can make constipation worse.

-I have also listed a few books below on baby poop, that might be helpful.
+I have also listed a few books below on baby poop that might be helpful.